Glimmer in the Dark

 “No use even trying to kick this open, it’s got steel behind that lovely timber veneer…” he said, stepping back.

-“This is Williams and Bennet, over . . .
+“This is Churchill one-oh-four, over . . .
 No answer at the door.
 Can you unlock it from over there, over?”

 The door’s tumblers hummed, there was a solid metal thunk inside.
 The woman copper lightly gave the door a shove with her hand and the door opened wide to reveal a darkened hallway.
 Carefully covering for each other, the two entered.
 The man found the light switch, and with a soft plastic click, the twenty-metre corridor was illuminated by a row of five crystal chandeliers hanging from the ceiling.
 Other than that, there wasn’t a sound except for the police-officers breathing and the odd whisper of their uniform fabric rubbing against their ballistic vests.

-“Williams and Bennet, over . . .
+“Williams and Bennett, over . . .
 We’re entering the premises, no sign of the residents as yet, over.”

 “This house is too damn big”, her partner grumbled.